 6 - NISHKRAMANA

-First outing of the child where it is shown good and auspicious symbols.
-This is usually done after the first month the child is born.
+For the first time child is taken out of the house and is shown good and auspicious symbols.
+This is usually done after the first month of the birth.

 7 - ANNAPRASHANAM

 Performed in the sixth month, the child is fed solid food for the first time.

 Also known as Mundan Ceremony where the child’s scalp hair are shaved off.
 It symbolizes cleansing, renewal and new growth and is marked as a new phase of life for the child.
 Mantras are chanted and the child is given blessings for a long life, prosperity and fame.

 Piercing ears is believed to help in developing intelligence and enhancing immunity against respiratory infections.

 Vidya means knowledge and ārambha is beginning.
 The child is introduced to the world of alphabets is made to write the first alphabet.

 It means going closer to the Guru or Divine.
 It symbolizes spiritual rebirth, and entering into the Brahmacharya stage of life.
 The child is initiated into the most sacred ‘Gayatri Mantra’ in the Brahmopadesham ceremony.

 Means ‘commencement of Vedas learning’ and is performed on an auspicious date after the Upanayanam.
 In front of the sacred fire and the student takes a vow of dedicating himself to serve his Guru and his family, and living a disciplined life.